 Cold Remedy Tea Ingredient: Turmeric – Health Benefits

-According to healthline.com, turmeric may be one of the most effective nutritional boosts that exist.
-Studies show it has major benefits for your brain and body.
+According to healthline.com, turmeric may be one of the most effective nutritional boosts.
+Studies show it has significant benefits for your brain and body.

-The most important compound in turmeric is called curcumin.
-It is a strong antioxidant and a powerful anti-inflammatory.
+The most essential compound in turmeric is called curcumin.
+It’s a potent antioxidant and a powerful anti-inflammatory.

-Curcumin also helps block free radical damage and stimulates your antioxidant defenses at the same time.
+Curcumin also helps block free radical damage and stimulates your antioxidant defenses simultaneously.
 Now you know how important turmeric tea cold remedy can have on your cold or flu improved health.

 Cold Remedy Tea Ingredient: Lemons – Health Benefits

 Lemons contain a high amount of Vitamin C, which helps support your body’s natural defenses.

-It is reported that lemons help reduce phlegm.
+Did you know that lemons help reduce phlegm?
 Lemon juice also helps decrease the strength of the flu or cold.
 That’s good news!

 Fun Facts About Lemons: